ParkerData/parkbench/README.md

 # parkbench
 Benchmark Parker point lookup service

+Parker is a ultra low-latency and high-concurrency point lookup service for Parquet files.
+You can test it out using the docker image https://hub.docker.com/r/parkerdb/parker-preview

+This is the tool to benchmark the lookup performance.

 ## Install

 Download the latest release from the [releases page](https://github.com/ParkerData/parkbench/releases) and decompress it.